 What I Do

 I'm a research scientist and multidisciplinary engineer with experience in nonlinear dynamics, electronics, sensors, mechatronics, and the continuum mechanics of solids and fluids.
-I'm currently working in robotic software development.
+I've spent the past decade or so working in robotics hardware R&D and robotics software development.

 Where I've Been